cjoakim/azure-cosmos-db/presentations/mongo_indexing/README.md

 #### Critical: Compound Index on Nested field

 Compound indexes with nested fields are not fully supported in Azure Cosmos DB for MongoDB v4.2.
-If you are using compound index where the nested fields are docs (not arrays), you may enable the capability on your Cosmos DB account.
+If you are using compound index where the nested fields are docs (not arrays), you may enable the **EnableUniqueCompoundNestedDocs** capability on your Cosmos DB account.
 See https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/how-to-configure-capabilities#available-capabilities

 #### Critical: Sparse Index